Isaac Paredes Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Blue Jays pitching staff ranks eighth in MLB.
+- The 9.2 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks ninth in the league.

-- The Blue Jays have a 3.92 team ERA that ranks 10th across all MLB pitching staffs.
+- The Blue Jays' 3.99 team ERA ranks 11th among all league pitching staffs.

-- Blue Jays pitchers combine to give up 66 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Blue Jays pitchers combine to surrender the fifth-most home runs in baseball (68 total, 1.4 per game).

-- Kikuchi (5-1) gets the starting nod for the Blue Jays in his 10th start of the season.
-He's put together a 4.08 ERA in 46 1/3 innings pitched, with 43 strikeouts.
+- Manoah (1-4) takes the mound for the Blue Jays in his 11th start of the season.
+He's put together a 5.15 ERA in 50 2/3 innings pitched, with 40 strikeouts.

-- In his most recent appearance on Friday against the Baltimore Orioles, the left-hander threw 4 2/3 innings, giving up three earned runs while surrendering three hits.
+- In his last appearance on Saturday, the right-hander went 5 2/3 innings against the Baltimore Orioles, allowing two earned runs while surrendering six hits.

-- In nine games this season, the 31-year-old has put up an ERA of 4.08, with 8.4 strikeouts per nine innings.
-Opponents are batting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.